 The five-year financial forecast projects a positive financial outlook for the District.
 However, it should be noted, that any number of events, particularly legislative or regulatory mandates, can dramatically alter the financial outlook.
 Nevertheless, the District is in little danger of losing its favorable comparison of rates with other California utilities.
-Staff expects that the total price the District's customer/owners pay for their electric service will remain among the lowest, if not be the lowest, in California for many years into the future.
+Staff expects that the total price the District's customer/owners pay for their electric service will remain among the lowest in California for many years into the future.